datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador-with-aws.md

     The proxy protocol can be used to preserve the client IP address.

-    If setting this value, you need to make sure Ambassador is configured to use the proxy protocol (see [preserving the client IP address](#preserving-the-client-ip-address) below).
+    If setting this value, you need to make sure $productName$ is configured to use the proxy protocol (see [preserving the client IP address](#preserving-the-client-ip-address) below).

     **Note:** This annotation will not be recognized if `aws-load-balancer-type: "nlb"` is configured.
 Proxy protocol must be manually enabled for NLBs.

 ## TLS termination

-TLS termination is an important part of any modern web app.
-Ambassador exposes a lot of TLS termination configuration options that make it a powerful tool for managing encryption between your clients and microservices.
-Refer to the [TLS Termination](../tls) documentation for more information on how to configure TLS termination at Ambassador.
+TLS termination is an important part of any modern web app. $productName$ exposes a lot of TLS termination configuration options that make it a powerful tool for managing encryption between your clients and microservices.
+Refer to the [TLS Termination](../tls) documentation for more information on how to configure TLS termination at $productName$.

 With AWS, the AWS Certificate Manager (ACM) makes it easy to configure TLS termination at an AWS load balancer using the annotations explained above.

-This means that, when running Ambassador in AWS, you have the choice between terminating TLS at the load balancer using a certificate from the ACM or at Ambassador using a certificate stored as a `Secret` in your cluster.
+This means that, when running $productName$ in AWS, you have the choice between terminating TLS at the load balancer using a certificate from the ACM or at $productName$ using a certificate stored as a `Secret` in your cluster.

-The following documentation will cover the different options available to you and how to configure Ambassador and the load balancer to get the most of each.
+The following documentation will cover the different options available to you and how to configure $productName$ and the load balancer to get the most of each.

-### TLS termination at Ambassador
+### TLS termination at $productName$

-Terminating TLS at Ambassador will guarantee you to be able to use all of the TLS termination options that Ambassador exposes including enforcing the minimum TLS version, setting the `alpn_protocols`, and redirecting cleartext to HTTPS.
+Terminating TLS at $productName$ will guarantee you to be able to use all of the TLS termination options that $productName$ exposes including enforcing the minimum TLS version, setting the `alpn_protocols`, and redirecting cleartext to HTTPS.

-If terminating TLS at Ambassador, you can provision any AWS load balancer that you want with the following (default) port assignments:
+If terminating TLS at $productName$, you can provision any AWS load balancer that you want with the following (default) port assignments:

 ```yaml
 spec: